Create memorable acronyms

 I know; I know: Acronyms can make your copy harder to read.
 After all, it’s hard for readers to follow your train of thought when they’re drowning in alphabet soup.

 But acronyms can also make your copy easier to read and remember, writes Jack Napoli, if you use them to group your key ideas “into nuggets of distinction.”

 MARC, for instance, is easier to remember than Mid-America Regional Council.
-It’s also easier to remember than an acronym that doesn’t spell out a pronounceable word — Midwestern Regional Council, or MRC, for instance.
+It’s also easier to remember than an acronym that doesn’t spell something out — MRC, for instance, for Midwestern Regional Council.

 - Short: three to six characters long

-- Meaningful: Make sure the acronym compliments the subject matter.
+- Meaningful: Make sure the acronym complements the subject matter.

 - Repeatable: easy to say and remember

 Napoli asks: “Can the audience recall your message in 2 minutes, 2 hours, 2 days, 2 weeks or 2 martinis later?”

 What acronyms can you create to help readers remember your key points?